ibm-cloud-docs/power-iaas/get-started-dedicated-host.md

 ## Primary and secondary workspaces
 {: #pr-sec-ws-dh}

-The {{site.data.keyword.powerSys_notm}} workspaces are differentiated into primary and secondary workspace based on which workspace you use to reserve a dedicated host and share it with other multiple workspaces See [Primary workspace](#primary-ws) and [Secondary workspace](#secondary-ws) for more details.
+The {{site.data.keyword.powerSys_notm}} workspaces are differentiated into primary and secondary workspace based on which workspace you use to reserve a dedicated host and share it with other multiple workspaces.
+See [primary workspace](#primary-ws) and [secondary workspace](#secondary-ws) for more details.

 ### Primary workspace
 {: #primary-ws-dh}

 A primary workspace is the owning tenant of a dedicated host or storage reservation and is allowed full control over the associated resources.
-The primary workspace will have the capability to remove, delete, or share the dedicated resources that are owned by the workspace under the IBM Cloud account.
+The primary workspace has the capability to remove, delete, or share the dedicated resources that are owned by the workspace under the IBM Cloud account.

-With the same IBM Cloud account, the primary workspace user will have the control over sharing the dedicated resources with all (or a subset) of their workspaces (in the same account).
+With the same IBM Cloud account, the primary workspace user has the control over sharing the dedicated resources with all (or a subset) of their workspaces (in the same account).

-The primary workspace will receive billing charges associated with the reservation of dedicated reservations.
+The primary workspace receives billing charges that are associated with the reservation of dedicated reservations.

 ### Secondary workspace
 {: #secondary-ws-dh}